dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 * Follow [Hiding Verbose](verbose.md) for correct setup, set `UIScale` to `02` for HiDPI
 * Users also have noticed that setting `ConsoleMode` to Max will sometimes fail, leaving it empty can help

-## Apps crashing on AMD

-~~Easy fix, buy Intel~~

-So with AMD, whenever Apple calls CPU specific functions the app withh either not work or outright crash.
-Here are some apps and their "fixes":

-* Adobe Products don't always work and there is no fix for lightroom at the moment
-   * some fixes can be found here: [Adobe Fixes](https://adobe.amd-osx.com/)
-   * Do note these fixes just disable functionality, they're not real fixes
-* Virtual Machine running off of AppleHV's framework will not work(ie: Parallels 15, Vmware)
-   * VirtualBox works fine as its Java based
-* Docker broken
-   * Docker toolbox is the only solution as its Java based, many feautures are unavailble with this
-* Xcode AppleWatch simulator is broken in Catalina
-   * Mojave works fine
-* Blender 2.8.0+ won't work
-   * 2.7.9 is last good version